uerbzr/course-devops/DEVOPS.md

-# Devops
+# Development Operations

 ## What is Devops?

-- Definition: DevOps is a consists of practices and tools aimed at streamlining and automating the software development and operations lifecycle.
+    🤔 **Definition**: DevOps is a consists of practices and tools aimed at streamlining and automating the software development and operations lifecycle.

-- Collaboration: It bridges the gap between development (Dev) and operations (Ops) teams, promoting better communication and teamwork.
+    🧑‍🤝‍🧑 **Collaboration**: It bridges the gap between development (Dev) and operations (Ops) teams, promoting better communication and teamwork.

-- Continuous Processes: Key practices include Continuous Integration (CI), Continuous Delivery (CD), and Continuous Deployment, enabling faster and more reliable software releases.
+    🏎️ **Continuous Processes**: Key practices include Continuous Integration (CI), Continuous Delivery (CD), and Continuous Deployment, enabling faster and more reliable software releases.

-- Automation: DevOps automates tasks such as testing and deployment to improve efficiency and reduce human error.
+    🤖 Automation: DevOps automates tasks such as testing and deployment to improve efficiency and reduce human error.

-- Monitoring & Feedback: Strong focus on monitoring applications and systems to gather feedback, ensure performance, and adapt quickly to changes.
+    🔭 Monitoring & Feedback: Strong focus on monitoring applications and systems to gather feedback, ensure performance, and adapt quickly to changes.

-## Github vs Azure Devops
+## Github or Azure Devops ?

+    🤝 Relationship Between GitHub and Azure DevOps

+    🤝 Shared Ownership: Both platforms are owned and actively developed by Microsoft, which means they’re designed to complement each other rather than compete.

+    ↘️ Integrated Workflows: You can link Azure Boards to GitHub commits, pull requests, and issues, enabling full traceability from planning to deployment.

+    ⚔️ Cross-Platform CI/CD: Azure Pipelines can build and deploy code from GitHub repositories, and GitHub Actions can trigger Azure services, creating a hybrid DevOps pipeline.

+    🏳️‍🌈 Unified Licensing: GitHub Enterprise licenses now include Azure DevOps Basic usage rights, streamlining access across both platforms.

+    🪪 Security Synergy: GitHub Advanced Security features like secret scanning and code analysis are being integrated into Azure DevOps via GHAzDO (GitHub Advanced Security for Azure DevOps).

+## They are Similar!

+    - Aspect GitHub Azure DevOps
+    - Version Control Git-based repositories Git or TFVC repositories
+    - CI/CD GitHub Actions vs Azure Pipelines
+    - Project Management GitHub Projects (lightweight) vs Azure Boards (Agile-focused)
+    - Package Hosting GitHub Packages vs Azure Artifacts
+    - Security Tools CodeQL, Dependabot, Secret Scanning GHAzDO (via GitHub integration)
+    - IDE Integration with VS Code, Visual Studio, JetBrains etc

-### 🔍 GitHub vs Azure DevOps: Feature Breakdown
+### 🔍 GitHub vs Azure DevOps: Main Feature Breakdown

 | Feature                       | Description                                                  | Example                                         |             GitHub              |        Azure DevOps        |
 | ----------------------------- | ------------------------------------------------------------ | ----------------------------------------------- | :-----------------------------: | :------------------------: |